ggreer/geoff.greer.fm/questions.md

 ### Food Allergies

 Why have food allergies increased by a factor of 80 since 1940?
-This seems to be a worldwide phenomenon, at least among developed countries.
+This seems to be a worldwide phenomenon.
+Despite different governments, cultures, diets, and hobbies, we all seem to be getting more allergic.

 ### [Neutron Lifetime Puzzle](https://en.wikipedia.org/wiki/Free_neutron_decay#Neutron_lifetime_puzzle)